Types of Grief: Complicated Grief, Depression, and Anticipatory Grief

 • Self-esteem and self-worth are often significantly impacted

 Understanding these differences can aid in identifying the appropriate support and treatment.
-For those experiencing depression, therapies and medications can be effective, whereas those dealing with grief may benefit more from grief counseling and support groups
+For those experiencing depression, therapies and medications can be effective, whereas those dealing with grief may benefit more from grief counseling, online therapy, and support groups

 Anticipatory Grief vs. Traditional Grief

 Anticipatory grief occurs before an impending loss, often when a loved one is diagnosed with a terminal illness.
-It allows individuals to prepare emotionally for the loss, but it can also be accompanied by feelings of guilt and anxiety.
+It allows individuals to prepare emotionally for the loss, but feelings of guilt and anxiety can also accompany it.

 Anticipatory Grief: